Chart Color Schemes

 Residential development activity is lower than average in Springwood according to AreaSearch's national comparison of local real estate markets

 Springwood has received approximately 19 dwelling approvals annually over the past five financial years, totalling 96 homes.
-In FY26 so far, one approval has been recorded.
-On average, 3.7 new residents have arrived per year for each dwelling constructed between FY21 and FY25.
+As of FY26, 3 approvals have been recorded.
+On average, 3.7 new residents per year arrived for each dwelling constructed between FY21 and FY25.
 This indicates substantial supply lagging behind demand, leading to heightened buyer competition and pricing pressures.

 Frequently Asked Questions - Development